-A marketing degree opens up job opportunities in the marketing field and beyond.
+A degree in marketing opens up job opportunities in this field and beyond.
 Here are the best online marketing and digital marketing degrees in Australia.

-You should consider a degree in marketing if you're solid with numbers and a good communicator.
-A grasp of psychology helps as well.
-Marketing professionals help businesses grow by reaching customers and convincing them to buy products.
+You should consider a marketing degree if you're solid with numbers and a good communicator.
+A grasp of psychology helps too.
+Marketing pros help businesses grow by reaching customers and convincing them to buy products.

-A Bachelor of Business (Marketing) is the degree to go for if you haven't been to university before.
-If you have a degree already (any discipline), consider an online Master of Marketing program.
+A Bachelor of Business (Marketing) is normally the degree to go for if you haven't been to university before.
+If you have a degree already (any discipline), consider an online Master of Marketing.

 Further study options also exist.
-A graduate certificate is a way to learn marketing and perhaps get started on a masters.
-Specialist digital marketing degrees are available.
+A graduate certificate is a way to gain general or specialist skills and perhaps get started on a masters.
+Digital marketing degrees are available.
 And you can study marketing in the field of data analytics.

 A Bachelor of Business (Marketing) or Bachelor of Marketing is a general business degree.
 Along with marketing, you study subjects such as accounting, economics, finance and management.

-The degree prepares you for almost any business career and advantages you in applying for marketing jobs.
-After graduating, you can develop marketing expertise through on-the-job training and a marketing masters.
+The degree prepares you for almost any business career and advantages you in applying for numerous jobs.
+After graduating, you can develop additional professional expertise through on-the-job training.

-Popular subjects in a bachelor program are consumer behaviour, marketing research, digital marketing and marketing strategy...
+Popular subjects in a bachelor program are business analytics, campaign strategy, consumer behaviour and research, and digital platforms...
 READ MORE

 If you have a degree (any discipline) or significant job experience, a Graduate Certificate in Marketing could be a good option.
 The course is quite short, often consisting of four (4) subjects from a 12-subject Master of Marketing.